-Yesterday, with input from our medical professionals and in line with many churches across Australia, we made the decision to suspend all public gatherings with immediate effect and until further notice.
+Due to the COVID-19 pandemic, all of our public gatherings are suspended until further notice.
 This includes all official WPCBC activities such as youth group, Brigades, camps, seniors’ morning teas, bible studies, men’s and women’s breakfasts.

 This decision raises the important question of how it will affect our spiritual lives.

 As a “holy nation” (1 Peter 2 v 9) we are meant to be together.
 In Hebrews 10 v 24-25 we are commanded to gather so that we might encourage one another in our Christian lives.

 It is because we recognise the importance of being regularly gathered under God’s word that we will continue with ministry in different ways.

 To be kept up to date please register to receive our regular emails.
 You can send your email details to firstname.lastname@example.org

 We are continuing online.
 Sundays now run through the livestreaming link on our website.
 Each service will run for an hour.
 Online services are as follows: